-This means that large amounts of computing power and electricity are wasted as miners across the globe dedicate resources to do all this guesswork yet only one will solve the hash.
-The electricity usage of bitcoin could be as high as seven gigawatts, about 0.21% of global electricity consumption, and slightly ahead of the entire country of Switzerland (Source BBC).
+This means that large amounts of computing power and electricity are wasted as miners across the globe dedicate resources to do all this guesswork, yet only one will solve the hash.
+The electricity usage of Bitcoin could be as high as seven gigawatts, about 0.21% of global electricity consumption, and slightly ahead of the entire country of Switzerland.

 Of course, the difficulty arises when trying to determine a percentage figure.
-Nobody really knows how much demand there will be for bitcoin in the future, and all we can really say is how much people are willing to pay for it right now.
-Some investors and company CEOs like Michael Saylor (CEO of MicroStrategy) have converted their entire company’s cash balance into bitcoin, believing in its properties as the first truly decentralised store of value and expect that its value will exceed that of gold.
+Nobody really knows how much demand there will be for Bitcoin in the future, and all we can really say is how much people are willing to pay for it right now.
+Some investors and company CEOs like Michael Saylor (CEO of MicroStrategy) have converted their entire company’s cash balance into Bitcoin, believing in its properties as the first truly decentralised store of value; expecting that its value will exceed that of gold.

 There are critics on the contrary including the likes of Warren Buffet and Peter Schiff who ultimately see limited to no value in owning Bitcoin.
 So, where then does it leave us in understanding and placing a value on Bitcoin?

 Unfortunately, this is a little bit like wanting a crystal ball – we just don’t have one of those yet.
 With the sheer amount of monetary and fiscal stimulus that is being introduced to the global economy, there is good reason to believe that the price of assets and commodities, particularly those that can serve as a store of value, will rise over the coming years.